Mellow Yellow (album)

-Mellow Yellow is the fourth album from Scottish singer-songwriter Donovan.
+Mellow Yellow is the fourth studio album by Scottish singer-songwriter Donovan.
 It was released in the US in February 1967 (Epic Records LN 24239 (monaural) / BN 26239 (rechanneled stereo), but not released in the UK because of a continuing contractual dispute that also prevented Sunshine Superman from a UK release.
 In June 1967, a cross-section of both albums was released as Sunshine Superman (Pye Records NPL 18181) in the UK.
-"Mellow Yellow" was the name of Donovan's hit single released the previous November.
+"Mellow Yellow" was the name of Donovan's hit single released in America the previous October.

-History
+Background

+As Donovan prepared to enter the studio to record the bulk of his fourth album in November 1966, he was reeling from several events which had recently derailed his career.
+First, a contractual dispute with his previous label Pye Records resulted in a delayed release for his new single "Sunshine Superman".
+Originally planned for a 28 January 1966 release, it would not arrive in shops until 1 July in America and 2 December in England, the latter nearly a full year after its recording.
+The Sunshine Superman album was also delayed; for a while it seemed like his new music would never come out, and he wondered whether it would be outdated when it did.
+Meanwhile in June, a drug bust for marijuana landed him in the tabloids.
+To escape the pressure, he traveled to the Greek island of Paros, where his dour mood contributed to the melancholy feel of "Writer In The Sun", one of the new songs he penned there.

+Despite these setbacks, the "Sunshine Superman" single topped the US charts that September, with the album named after it also nearing the Billboard top 10.
+This success necessitated Donovan's return to England to record a follow up, even though he still wasn't sure whether his new music would see release in his home country, as the UK date for "Sunshine Superman" kept getting pushed back month after month.

+Songs and recording

 The songs on Mellow Yellow represent a transition in Donovan's writing.
-Donovan's songs had previously illustrated his infatuation with an ability to define the mid-sixties pop music scene.
+Donovan's songs had previously illustrated his ability to define the mid-sixties pop music scene.
 On Mellow Yellow this is still evident in "Sunny South Kensington", "Museum" (originally recorded for the Sunshine Superman album and rerecorded for Mellow Yellow) and the title track, but is also tempered with world-weary observations of that scene ("Young Girl Blues").
 The contractual problems that prevented the release of Donovan's music in the UK led him to write such songs as the resigned "Writer in the Sun", where he contemplates the possibility of his own forced retirement from the music industry at the age of 20.

-Mickie Most's production and the arrangements of John Paul Jones accommodate these two divergent traits of Donovan's songwriting throughout Mellow Yellow.
-The peppier songs feature a diverse selection of instruments similar to Sunshine Superman and helped make a top 10 hit out of the title track on both sides of the Atlantic.
-The introspective ruminations feature sparse instrumentation that highlights Donovan's guitar playing, singing, and lyrics.

-On Mellow Yellow, Donovan gave a nod to his friend Bert Jansch on "House of Jansch", marking the third Donovan album in a row that paid tribute to the British folk personage.

-John Cameron played blues piano, harpsichord, and undertook arrangements.

-Paul McCartney provided background vocals on at least one of the tracks.
-He is uncredited for his work.